With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 But in the 19th Century, trademarks became more than marks of origin.
 They became badges and symbols, representing the personality of the business.

-Southwest Airlines flies its passengers with a big red heart at the belly of their planes.ย The heart is a symbol of the spiritual and emotional core of a human being, widely associated with love.ย (Not surprisingly, love isย in Southwest’sย ticker symbol: LUV.)
+Southwest Airlines flies its passengers with a big red heart on the belly of its planes.
+The heart is a symbol of the spiritual and emotional core of a human being, widely associated with love.
+(Not surprisingly, love is in Southwest’s ticker symbol: LUV.)

 Steve Jobs’ decision to use the apple for his company’s mark was deliberate.
 The apple is a symbol of knowledge, awakening, creativity, and beauty.